X

 • Upper School (Grades 9-12)

-Beginning in the Fall 2020, students Grades 9-12 take a year-long DEIB class called Perspectives throughout each of their four years in Laurel’s Upper School.
-The Perspectives class looks at diversity, equity, inclusion and belonging with a global lens.
+DEIB in the Upper School is part of the 9-12 Seminar.
+DEIB in Seminar looks at diversity, equity, inclusion and belonging with a global lens.
 It asks girls to recognize how and why they have certain beliefs and then asks them to be open to learn about others who do not.
 Topics of discussion include but are not limited to identity, intersectionality, implicit bias, race, racism and gentrification.

 • Facing History and Ourselves